-Many individuals in the LGBTQ community are rejected or removed from their families just for expressing their own true identity.
-Unfortunately, the holiday season does not change the fact that family members and friends around the dinner table mistreat the majority of LGBTQ individuals.
+Many individuals in the LGBTQ community are rejected or removed from their families just for expressing their true identity.
+Unfortunately, the holiday season does not change the fact that family members and friends around the dinner table may mistreat LGBTQ individuals.
 For many in the LGBTQ community, feelings of guilt begin to surface around the holidays about not wanting to spend time with family members because of the stigma and judgment that goes hand in hand with holiday family gatherings.

 Mental health statistics in the LGTBQ community

 - Of all U.S. adults aged 18 and over, 96.6% identify as straight, 1.6% as gay or lesbian, 0.7% as bisexual, and the remaining 1.1% as “something else.”

 - 38-65% of transgender individuals experience suicidal ideation.

 - LGBT youth are four times more likely to attempt suicide, experience suicidal thoughts, and engage in self-harm, as compared to youths that are straight.